statamic/docs/content/collections/docs/static-caching.md

 ## Multi-Site

-When using [multi-site](/multi-site), the path can accept an array of sites to define separate urls and domains, if needed.
+When using static caching alongside [multi-site](/multi-site), some additional configuration is needed.

+### Paths

+The `path` config option accepts an array, allowing you to define a different path for each site.

 ``` php
 return [